+"We can

+always get

-Waco will likely receive evacuees from outside of San Patricio County, as well.
-"We can always get people fleeing in their car,' said Marlene Neill, community relations specialist.
-Mandatory evacuations have been called along the coast, with recommended evacuations nearby and in AP Harris Coun-
+people fleeing in their car,' said Marlene Neill, community relations specialist.
+Mandatory evacuations have been called along the coast, with recommended evacuations nearby and in Harris Coun-

-A Red Cross orientation meeting was held Wednesday at the Waco Convention Center to train volunteers to assist in evacuations.
+Jordan Wilson/Round Up Staff A Red Cross orientation meeting was held Wednesday at the Waco Convention Center to train volunteers to assist in evacuations.
 Approximately 3,000 to 5,000 evacuees are anticipated to arrive with some arriving Wednesday night.
 "We're not going to say 'no' to anybody," said Larry Holze, director of pubic information for the City of Waco.
 Area hotels are mostly booked for this weekend, possibly due in part to Baylor's Saturday game against Washington State.
 The game was not canceled as of press time.
-Waco is prepared to accommodate 1,000 evacuees, but when shelters are at 80 percent capacitv. more shelters will be opened, Holze said.
+Waco is prepared to accommodate 1,000 evacuees, but when shelters are at 80 percent capacity, more shelters will be opened, Holze said.
 The Church of the Open door will receive bussed evacuees, who will be assigned to the appropriate local shelter.
 Some shelters hold provisions for young children and pets.
 The Waco Humane Society is arranging for the care of evacuees' pets, as well as taking in the animals from two San Patricio shelters.
 They are closed to the public but need volunteers, said Karen Froehlich, executive director of the shelter.
 To ensure that evacuees are properly dispersed, the shelters' locations are not being released to the media until the arrival of San Patricio County's evacuees.
 The church will act as a last resort shelter in the event of overcrowding.
 The Red Cross, in conjunction with the Church of the Open Door, will be providing shelter, food and emotional support for evacuees, said Angie McFarland, financial developer of the Waco Red Cross.
 "This can be a scary time for people, having to leave your home and not know what's going to happen," she said.
-Arriving evacuees will be Please see IKE, page 6 Social work gets award for service By David Poe Reporter The Baylor University School of Social Work recently received the 2008 Texas Homeless Network Outstanding Community Service Award.
-Social Work With faith being so impor-tant, the School of Social Work seeks not to stand out among other schools but to stand by the
+Arriving evacuees will be Please see IKE, page 6 Social work gets award for service By David Poe The Baylor University School of Social Work recently received the 2008 Texas Homeless Network Outstanding Community Service Award.
+The School of Social Work, now in its third year, was recognized for its involvement and continuous work with many organizations that help the homeless, such as the Heart of Texas Homeless Coalition.
+"We don't see a lot of schools of social work involved in those kinds of activity," said Ken Martin, executive director of the Texas Homeless Network.
+The Baylor School of Social has a unique mission compared to other schools, in that they seek the ethical integration of faith and service.
+"We see faith being of great importance," said Dr. Dennis Meyers, associate dean of graduate studies at the School of With faith being so important, the School of Social Work seeks not to stand out among other schools but to stand by the community, ne said.
+"A person's faith has a great impact on what they do," said Dr. Gaynor Yancey, associate dean of baccalaureate studies.